Welcome and Overview

 - Meet with a pharmacist.
 The pharmacist will go over all the medications you’ll take before and after your transplant.

 A team of healthcare providers will care for you throughout your treatment.
 You’ll meet many of them as you progress through your transplant journey.
-You might not meet some members, such as your doctor’s office coordinator, laboratory staff, or our service coordinator, but know that they’re all working to help you.
-Below is a list of your team members and their roles.
+You might not meet some members, such as your doctor’s office coordinator, laboratory staff, or our service coordinator.
+But they’re all working to help you.
+Here is a list of your team members and their roles.

 - A fellow is a doctor who has finished general training and is getting more training in cancer care.

 - An advanced practice provider (APP) is a healthcare provider who works with your doctor to provide you with care.
 They can give medical treatments and prescribe medications.
-They may also sometimes see you instead of your doctor.
+Sometimes, you may see them instead of your doctor.
 APPs include nurse practitioners (NPs), physician assistants (PAs), and certified registered nurse anesthetists (CRNAs).

-- A clinical nurse coordinator is a nurse who will communicate and work with you, your caregiver, and your team of doctors to organize and schedule the testing, procedures, and consultations with other professionals needed before your transplant.
+- A clinical nurse coordinator is a nurse who will communicate and work with you, your caregiver, and your team of doctors.
+They will organize and schedule testing, procedures, and consultations with other professionals you need before your transplant.
 Your clinical nurse coordinator will teach you about your specific treatment plan.

-- Each outpatient nurse works with 1 or 2 attending doctors and will meet you at the time of your initial consultation visit.
-Your outpatient nurse will see you at many of your outpatient visits after discharge and will follow you along your transplant journey.
+- Each outpatient nurse works with 1 or 2 attending doctors.
+They will meet you when you have your initial consultation visit.
+Your outpatient nurse will see you at many of your outpatient visits after discharge.
+They will follow you along your transplant journey.

 - When you’re admitted, you’ll have a team of primary nurses that will care for you during your hospital stay.
-The inpatient nurses work 12-hour shifts and try to maintain consistency with who will be working with you.
+The inpatient nurses work 12-hour shifts.
+They will try to be consist about who will be working with you.

 - A nursing assistant or patient care technician (PCT) provides basic care and support under the direction and supervision of a registered nurse.